 Prior to working in issue advocacy, Kadida was a director, producer, and writer for HBCU sports television programming – both live and scripted television in Charlotte, North Carolina, and Atlanta, Georgia.
 The Temple University graduate resides in the Philly suburbs and counts civil rights organizing icon, and West Chester, Pennsylvania native Bayard Rustin as one of her civil rights heroes.

-James Latta is the Chief Operating Officer for the New Pennsylvania Project.
+James Latta is the Chief Financial Officer for the New Pennsylvania Project.
 A lifelong resident of the city of Philadelphia, James knows the importance of registering, encouraging, and activating those who feel that they have no reason to participate in politics and government.
 James is passionate about building effective, impactful, and sustainable organizations that can do this important work, year after year.
 He has served in various positions in non-profits, politics, and government, most recently as Operations Director for the Pennsylvania Democratic Party.
 James is a graduate of the MBA program at the University of Pennsylvania’s Wharton School and resides in Philadelphia with his wife.

-Stephanie Frank is Chief of Staff for the New Pennsylvania Project.
+Stephanie Frank is the Chief Operating Officer for the New Pennsylvania Project.
 Stephanie is pleased to bring over 20 years of administrative experience to the NPP team, most recently serving as office manager for the Keystone Research Center and Pennsylvania Budget and Policy Center.
 Her dedication to democracy in the commonwealth comes from a combination of deep generational PA roots and over a decade of fighting for systemic policy change at the state government level with KRC: forming the belief that positive change comes from the ground up when all communities, especially those historically disenfranchised, have a voice in their government.
 Stephanie received an MFA in illustration from the Academy of Art University in San Francisco and a BA in studio art with a concentration in biology from Washington and Lee University in Virginia.
 She resides in Harrisburg with her husband and two dogs.

-Katy Personette is the director of development and policy with the New Pennsylvania Project.
+Katy Personette is the Director of Development & Policy with the New Pennsylvania Project.
 Katy is passionate about advocating for social justice issues and bringing that spark of activism and engagement on policies to folks in Pennsylvania and beyond.
 Previously, she was the Deputy Director of Campaigns with the PA Budget and Policy Center, focusing on the We The People-PA campaign where she advocated for progressive policies including a fair share tax, adequate and equitable funding for K-12 education, fair housing, and a fair return for work among others by calling for bold action from state lawmakers.
 Katy worked with partners and community leaders to organize and build power across the state to win economic justice and build a stronger, healthier, and more just future for all Pennsylvanians.
 Katy graduated from Kutztown University where she studied Anthropology and Sociology.
 After realizing her passion for political activism, she transitioned out of the corporate world and started as a statewide community health organizer for PA Health Access Network.
 Katy loves baseball, her favorite team being the New York Yankees, Coldplay, and cuddling with her dog Nova.